shamhi/NotCoinBot/README-EN.md

 ~/NotCoinBot >>> python3 main.py -a (1/2)

 # 1 - Launches session registrar
-# 2 - Launches all saved sessions
+# 2 - Launches with the ability to control via telegram
+# 3 - Launches without the ability to control via telegram
 ```